zlatinb/tiny-classifier/README.md

 Total time for 20 run(s) was 22.169502 ms
 ```

-* arg 1 (100) : how many forward passes to make
-* arg 2 (f32) : whether to use single ("f32") or double ("f64") precision
-* arg 3 (64) : number of layers in the neural net
-* arg 4 (512) : number of perceptrons per layer
-* arg 5 (0.00001) : epsilon to be used to ensure numerical stability
-* arg 6 ("sigmoid") : which activation function to use.  "tanh" is also available

-Output is how long the combined forward passes took.
-You can use this to benchmark how your CPU handles parameters.
-If you install OpenBLAS you may be able to take advantage of multi-threaded vector instructions (AVX/AVX2/etc.):
+You can use this to benchmark how your CPU handles different parameters.
+If you install OpenBLAS you may be able to take advantage of multi-threaded vector instructions like AVX/AVX2/etc:

 ```
 pip uninstall numpy